SehajveerSingh2005/zen-wireframe-2.0/README.md

 You can customize the theme by modifying the variables in `modules/variables.css` or by overriding specific styles in the individual module files.

+## Border Radius Customization

+Wireframe 2.0 introduces extensive border radius customization options.
+You can adjust the corner radius for different UI elements through the preferences:

+- Webview: Control the border radius of the web content area
+- Window: Adjust the border radius of the browser window
+- Tabs: Customize the border radius of browser tabs
+- Essentials: Modify the border radius of essential UI elements like bookmarks and extensions

+## Typography Options

+The theme now supports multiple font options to customize the look and feel:

+- SF-Pro: Apple's system font
+- Bricolage Grotesque: Modern grotesque font
+- Geist Mono: Clean monospace font
+- JetBrains Mono: Developer-focused monospace font
+- SUSE: Clean sans-serif font
+- SUSE Mono: Monospace variant of SUSE

+## Favicon Background Control

+You can now disable the background for favicons in the essentials toolbar using the `zen.theme.essentials-favicon-bg` preference.
+This provides a cleaner look for favicons in the toolbar.

 ## Preferences

 The theme includes several customizable preferences that can be adjusted through Zen Browser's preferences system: